 How to reduce heat transfer by radiation

-For instance, a thermos flask is characterized by the use of a shiny material on the inside.
-This means that heat from solids or liquids is reflected back and that is why a thermos flask keeps your food warm for longer.
+For instance, a thermos flask is characterized by using a shiny material on the inside.
+It means that Heat from solids or liquids is reflected, which is why a thermos flask keeps your food warm for longer.

 The aspect of an insulation material